 For senior level stakeholders, you want a more visually appealing Pivot table view.
 Click on the Change report type dropdown in the upper lefthand corner of your list report to pivot your data.
 All that remains is making a few modifications as to which data columns to include and how to organize them.

-Click the Customize view button to add fields and filters to your pivot table.
+Click the Customize view dropdown, then click Edit data to add fields and filters to your pivot table.

 The Add fields window allows you to perform three primary functions: